Andres-G-Gomez/andres-g-gomez.github.io/_projects/2_project.md

 img: assets/img/sdg.png
 importance: 2
 category: Academic
-pdf_link_text: "paper"
+pdf_link_text: "full paper"
 pdf_file_path: "assets/pdf/project_submission.pdf"
 ---

 In this project, we conduct a comparative study of four prominent machine learning algorithms — Multinomial Naïve Bayes (MNB), Support Vector Machine (SVM), Logistic Regression (LR), and Random Forest (RF) — tailored for text classification on the Open Software Development Governance - Code Dataset (OSDG-CD).
 Additionally, we identified the key words corresponding to each class.
-This comparative study yields promising results, with SVM emerging as the top-performing algorithm, achieving an accuracy of 89.4%.
-We also compared our results with other models such as BERT and Label Powerset with SVM, and discussed the advantages and disadvantages of these models.
+We also compared our results with other models such as BERT and Label Powerset with SVM, and discussed the advantages and disadvantages of these models in the [{{ page.pdf_link_text }}]({{ page.pdf_file_path | relative_url }}){:target="_blank"}.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">